zg3/ProgrammingAssignment2/README.md

 ### Introduction
+This repository contains the code solution for my R programming assignment #2.
+Assignment details:

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.